scramble45/plex-web-downloader/README.md

 Then edit the configuration file to Provide the path to your db plex.

-Download the files, 'npm i' from the install directory then 'npm start'
+Download the files, `npm i` from the install directory then `npm start`

 Create your own systemd service to keep the service running / enable on startup